Rock 'n' Roll Solutions to the Hubble Tension: Classification of scalar field solutions in cosmology

 The oscillatory solutions, on the other hand, exhibit a somewhat more subtle instability.
 For $n > 1$, $\partial^2_{\phi} V \propto \phi^{2 (n-1)}$ vanishes as $\phi \rightarrow 0$.
 During each cycle of the oscillation, the fluctuations of the $\phi$ field become massless, leading to a short burst of particle production.
 If the growth rate of the instability is sufficiently large, $\partial^2_{\phi} V \gg H^2$, the field will eventually fragment completely into modes with $k > 0$~\cite{Lozanov:2017hjm,Johnson:2008se}, invalidating the linear perturbation theory used in our analysis.

 On the oscillating solutions,

 so that the growth rate increases with scale factor for $n < (3 + w_b)/(1 - w_b)$.
 The case of $w_b = 0$ is most relevant for our numerical results, since the shape of the energy injection constrains most of the oscillations to occur during matter domination.
 For $n=3$, the growth rate of the fluctuations remains smaller than the expansion rate at all times, so that they never become important.
-For $n=2$, however, the growth rate accelerates, and it is a numerical question whether these fluctuations become important before the onset of dark ernergy domination, at which point the background solutions cease to be oscillatory.
-Of course, a realistic potential may include a mass term for the scalar field which could prevent this instability entirely.
+For $n=2$, however, the growth rate accelerates, and it is a numerical question whether these fluctuations become important before the onset of dark energy domination, at which point the background solutions cease to be oscillatory.
+Of course, a realistic potential may include a mass term for the scalar field which could prevent this instability entirely\footnote{From a model-building perspective, such a mass term would need to be stabilized against UV corrections by, for example, a shift-symmetry.}.
 For our results in the following sections, we have not included such a mass term; rather, we have simply checked numerically that the scalar field fluctuations remain under control.